MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/nextfunction.md

 * `offset`: the offset to go ahead in rows.
 When no offset is specified a default offset 1 is used.

-* `default-value`: the default value to be used when there is no next rows to take the value from.
+* `default_value`: the default value to be used when there is no next rows to take the value from.
 When no default value is specified, null is used.

 **Examples**